alstat/QuranTree.jl/docs/src/man/nlp/text_summarization.md

 Text Summarization
 =====
 This section will demonstrate how to use [TextAnalysis.jl](https://juliahub.com/docs/TextAnalysis/5Mwet/0.7.2/) (Julia's leading NLP library) for QuranTree.jl.
-In particular, in summarizing the Qur'an, specifically Chapter 18 (The Cave) which most Muslims are aware of the story, since it is the chapter recommended to be read every Friday.
+In particular, in summarizing the Qur'an, specifically Chapter 18 (The Cave) which most Muslims are familiar with (this is the chapter recommended to be read every Friday).
 The algorithm used for summarization is called TextRank, an application of PageRank algorithm to text datasets.
 ```@setup abc
 using Pkg
 Pkg.add("Yunir")